 Employees with 26 weeks' continuous service can request flexible working for any reason.
-There is a procedure which the employer must follow.
+There is a statutory procedure which the employer must follow.

 Discrimination because of pregnancy-related illness and absence

 An employer is not permitted to take into account any pregnancy-related absences for the purposes of absence management or when deciding on a dismissal.
 Ultimately, an employer must not subject an employee to a detriment or a dismissal for any reason connected to pregnancy or maternity.

 Related article: What are the 5 fair reasons for dismissal?